-More retail, warehouse, and office facilities are opting for polished concrete flooring as an alternative to marble, granite, tile, vct, wood, linoleum, or coated concrete.
+More retail, restaurant, warehouse, fleet management, and office facilities are opting for polished concrete flooring as an alternative to marble, granite, tile, VCT, wood, linoleum, or coated concrete.
 Even homeowners are catching on to the appeal of these smooth, high-luster floors, which can be stained to replicate the look of polished stone.

 POLISHED CONCRETE: THE COMPLETE GUIDE

 What is Polished Concrete?